evertdespiegeleer/parametric-printable-wing/readme.md

 Parametric OpenSCAD project which generates a wing based on an arbitrary NACA airfoil.
 The generated 3D-model can be printed without retractions in (spiral) vase mode.

-Example of the default config: a 150mm long, NACA 4412 wing with a chord length of 150mm:
+Example of the default config: a 150mm long, NACA 4412 wing with a chord length of 150mm, sliced for regular PLA:

 ![example_render](./docs/prusaslicer_example.png)